 #4: Set times for remote social interaction

 Setting times for remote social interaction can help your remote team break through feelings of social isolation during work hours.
 And it’s pretty simple.
-The goal is to have conversations about non-work topics in order to add moments of fun to your otherwise dull routine.
+The goal is to have conversations about non-work topics to add fun moments to your otherwise dull routine.

 For example, you can take 10 minutes at the start of weekly meetings to catch up with your team.
 Ask them how their weekend was and if they did anything special.
 You can also plan for virtual coffee breaks during the day or schedule virtual lunches or office parties where everyone can hop on a video call to spend some time together in a non-work environment.